-nbn is committed to design, build, connect, and assure a quality, fast, reliable, and fit-for-purpose network that makes a positive contribution to Australia.
+nbn is committed to design, build, connect, and assure a quality, fast, reliable, and fit-for-purpose network that makes a positive contribution to Australia...

-We achieve quality outcomes by applying a customer-focus to everything we do, including by optimising processes and continuously improving what and how we meet those needs.
+We achieve quality outcomes through applying a quality culture that puts the customer first in all that we do.
+We continually strive to optimise processes and improve how we meet the expectations of our internal and external stakeholders and customers.
 We also achieve this goal through teamwork and leadership, taking accountability for outcomes, and demonstrating a positive quality culture by driving outcomes that align to industry best practice.